irmo12/se_project_aroundtheus/src/README.md

 Refactor code to achieve basic OOP: 'Card' and 'FormValidator' classes created in order to implement functionality in a convenient OOPy way.
 No new functionality added.
 Accordingly, code has been reorganized using modules.

+### Srint 8 Update:

+Further refactor achieves even beter abstraction.
+Classes now perform only their specific function and are loosly coupled, for a coherent description that is easier then to maintain, expand or reuse.
+Introduced bundeling using webpack and modules - learning how to deploy IRL.

 https://irmo12.github.io/web_project_4/